 Making it to 40 years in the business is no small feat.
 There's a lot that can go wrong, such as too many recalls, consumers who just aren't buying the new look, and a fluctuating market.
 Some vehicles, like the Cadillac XLR, had the looks, the power, and the brand, but failed to make it a decade before production came to a screeching halt.

 The 370Z has overcome all the battles thrown its way.
 The tiny sports car both withstood the test of time and opened new doors.
-It proved that Americans were more than happy to buy sports cars that came from Japan as opposed to strictly buying American.
+It proved that Americans were more than happy to buy sports

 The 2010 Nissan 40th Anniversary Edition 370Z was somewhat inspired by the original.
 Even though the tribute model is a 370Z, it's based on the Nissan Fairlady Z. The Fairlady Z helped set off the Z series, which are some of the most popular Nissans on the market.

 The Fairlady Z was equipped with an L24 six-cylinder in-line engine.
 It could generate 128 horsepower and could go from zero to 60 in 8.6 seconds.
 The body was a coupe style with a long hood.
 Rather than having the traditional trunk area, it was a hatchback.

 The Anniversary Edition 370Z took some inspiration from the Fairlady Z but still managed to have its own flare.

 The 40th Anniversary Edition 370Z was a Touring model.
 This placed it just a step above the base model, but it had plenty of features to make it worthy of being a tribute for the Fairlady Z.

 A typical Touring model included a six-disc in-dash CD player, an MP3 player, Bose speakers, dimming rearview mirrors, adjustable lumbar support, heated seats, and leather-trimmed upholstery.